Activists, Avatars, Nineties to Now: Stephen Barker, Kenyon Farrow, Mark Harrington, Marlene McCarty

 Daniel Cooney Fine Art

-The panel, titled Activists, Avatars, Nineties to Now, takes place in the context of Barker's exhibition The ACT UP Portraits: Activists & Avatars, 1991-1994, which features never before seen black and white photographic portraits of AIDS activists — including images of Harrington and McCarty — taken by Barker during his time working within the AIDS Coalition to Unleash Power (ACT UP).
+The panel, titled Activists, Avatars, Nineties to Now, took place in the context of Barker's exhibition The ACT UP Portraits: Activists & Avatars, 1991-1994, which features never before seen black and white photographic portraits of AIDS activists — including images of Harrington and McCarty — taken by Barker during his time working within the AIDS Coalition to Unleash Power (ACT UP).

 The event aims to consider early AIDS activism from the 1990's alongside pressing issues of today, during this 30th anniversary year of ACT UP, at a time when all under-served communities, including those living with HIV/AIDS, continue to be threatened by our government.
 Each speaker's work is a call to arms for activism.